-“Is it safe to travel to Morocco ?” is the question on everybody’s lips.
+“Is Morocco safe?” is the question on everybody’s lips.
+Is it safe to travel to Morocco?
 Is it safe to bring my family to Morocco?
 Is it safe to travel solo?
 Is it safe to travel as a woman?

 I am often asked “Is Morocco safe?” by clients both before and after they book their tour of Morocco with us.
 Some are concerned about travelling solo, some want to know are women safe in Morocco, some are nervous about scams and con-men.
 Others ask about the food, the water, the vaccines required and of course many want to understand the threat of terrorism specific to Morocco.

 I have been travelling to Morocco for many years, studying all aspects of the country, talking to locals, expats and tourists.
 I’ve travelled alone, with children, with elderly parents, with friends, and with locals.
 I’ve spent time in all the major cities, in tourist hotels, in rented apartments, and in local homes.
 I’ve gone way off grid and stayed in all sorts of places in the mountains, the desert and deep, deep in the countryside and not only have I gained a huge knowledge of the subject of safety in Morocco, I personally have only ever once felt unsafe in Morocco.

 At the hands of a bad guide in Fes on my first ever trip to the country, I was intentionally intimidated as part of a sales ploy.
 I made the right decision to walk away.
 I was nervous that I would be lost in the confusing medina forever without my guide but decided to take my chances rather than staying with someone who clearly wasn’t putting my feelings of comfort and safety first.
 Of course, as soon as I did this, he rushed after me and escorted me back to my hotel, profuse apologies and sudden awareness of the big trouble he was now in with the company who had hired him on my behalf.